-The work of the OPiT groups continues, and the ability of the sector to demonstrate its continued value and impact across the changing landscape within which we are now operating, clearly demonstrating the value that investment in built heritage and the historic environment has for Scotland, has never been more significant.
+The ability of the sector to demonstrate its continued value and impact across a changing landscape, and the importance that investment in built heritage and the historic environment has for Scotland, has never been more significant.

-Many involved organisations and individuals have given their time, views, methodologies and valued critique to develop a suggested set of Principles for Prioritisation.
+Many organisations and individuals gave their time, views, methodologies and valued critique to develop a suggested set of Principles for Prioritisation.
 These Principles were discussed at a public event in Edinburgh in February 2019 – slides from that event can be accessed here.

 - Principles in themselves cannot change the competition for funding – but they are designed to perhaps help level the playing field and make decision-making more transparent.

 - Principles themselves cannot answer specific questions – such as the VAT concern, but they should enable greater clarity over how this generation wishes to frame the arguments to continue lobbying on such issues.

 - Other questions arose, including mainstreaming heritage across Scottish Government departments.
 This is something BEFS will explore in relation to the data gathered for the Built Heritage Investment Group about investment in heritage already occurring across the vast majority of ministerial portfolios.

 - Climate concerns should be at the top of any agenda and any resource directed towards the historic environment will contribute to the sustainability of the existing environment and is therefore implicitly addressing climate change be it through adaptation or mitigation.